jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 Queen was close behind her, listening; so she went on, ‘ – likely to win, that it’s hardly worth while finishing the game.’
 The Queen smiled and passed on.
-‘Whoareyou talking to?’ said the King, going up to Alice and looking at the Cat’s head with great curiosity.
+‘Who are you talking to?’ said the King, going up to Alice and looking at the Cat’s head with great curiosity.
 ‘It’s a friend of mine – a Cheshire Cat,’ said Alice, ‘allow me to introduce it.’
 ‘I don’t like the look of it at all,’ said the King, ‘however, it may kiss my hand